 I thought spooks were very unstable structures in the cemetery.

 13.11.10.
-St John's Hororata construction site notice on siege fence
+St John's Hororata construction site notice on cordon fence

 13.11.10.
 Quake decapitated Hororata war memorial & quake tilted power poles